maestrodev/puppet-maestro/README.md

 On the agent node(s), install the agent.

 ```
+  class { java: distribution => 'java-1.6.0-openjdk-devel' }

   class { 'maestro::agent':
     repo           => $repo,
     agent_version  => $agent_version,
   }
 ```

+(The -devel alternate packaging is only needed if you are developing Java software that will build on the agent.
+If not, you can use java-1.6.0-openjdk).

 You can then proceed to install other software as needed on the nodes - for example Jenkins, Archiva and Sonar on the Maestro node (or standalone nodes